CocoonIO/cocoon-template-angularjs/README.md

 ## Introduction

-This demo is based on [rubensdev's](http://rubensdev.com/) [FLAT TODO app](https://github.com/rubensdev/todo-app).
+This demo is based on [Rubens García's](http://rubensdev.com/) [FLAT TODO app](https://github.com/rubensdev/todo-app).
 It has been adapted in order to have a cordova based structure.

 This demo is built using [AngularJS](https://angularjs.org/) and [Cocoon Webview+](https://cocoon.io/doc/webview_plus) in portrait view and fullscreen.